1 North Korea

 Open Doors secret workers are smuggling in enough food to keep 60,000 believers alive in North Korea, as well smuggling in illegal Bibles, broadcasting Christian radio programmes into North Korea, and running safe houses at the Chinese border for those who are able to escape.

-Every £59 could provide a monthly relief pack to keep a North Korean family alive during the freezing winter.
+Every £59 could provide a monthly relief pack to keep a North Korean family alive.

 You can tell others